plivo/plivo-browser-sdk2-examples/README.md

   console.info('onLogout');
 }
 ```
-### Making a call
+### Outgoing call
-Enter the number or sip uri in the post login UI and click the call button.
-This action causes the following code to run
+Given a number or SIP URI, this snippet shows how to make an outgoing call.
+The following snippet takes input from the dial pad UI.
 ```js
 $('#makecall').click(function(e){
   var to = $('#toNumber').val().replace(" ","");